japaric/no-std-async-experiments-2/README.md

 ```

 (If you are wondering why I'm passing the `Consumer` by value rather than by
-reference: it's to work around the lack of support for self-referential borrows
+reference: it's to work around the lack of support for self-referential
-in generators; I'll get back to this later on)
+generators; I'll get back to this later on)

 Then in the application you would write something like this: